+We cannot do this alone.
+We have a "whole community" approach to the safety of the college.
 Cooperation and communication are at the core of the St. John's approach to safety and are key to the success of our mission.
 We remind you that our college is only able to function if everyone is involved in security of our campus.
 We need you to do your part so our whole community can continue with the mission of the college.

 All members of our community are asked to make considered and responsible choices, discourage careless behavior wherever prudent, and to promptly report any suspicious activity.
-So wash your hands, keep your distance, wear a mask, and if you see something, say something.
+If you see something, say something.
 We are all in this together.